 - I don’t want an electrical system or water in phase 1.
 Dave said this is a bad idea since it will be difficult to to install at a later date with the sides and top on.
 Damn you Dave!
 We elected to install a basic electrical system based on his designs and a 33 gallon water tank that I had already purchased.
 Well if you do electrical you might as well do plumbing as well.
 This ended up requiring another modification to the trailer.
 Get rid of the interior storage areas with doors and add exterior boxes instead.

 - You should really have a kitchen like the Turtleback trailer.
 Oh brother….. this one I tried to put my foot down on and failed.

-In the end my trailer ended up being a bit of a model for Dave to launch an accessories store which also includes parts for DIY builders.
-Check out Expedition Inspired when you get a chance.
-I cannot thank Eric Rogers, Don Grey, Patric Denonville, Rob from PMA 4x4, Dave Munsterman, Kevin Clark and probably 10 other people I am forgetting that allowed me to "Build my own trailer."
-If you don't want to take the journey of building your own I highly recommend taking a look at what Turtleback has to offer.
+I cannot thank Eric Rogers, Don Grey, Patric Denonville, Rob from PMA 4×4, Dave Munsterman, Kevin Clark and probably 10 other people I am forgetting that allowed me to “Build my own trailer.”
+If you don’t want to take the journey of building your own I highly recommend taking a look at what Turtleback has to offer.

 and now for the reveal!